vlrprbttst/partita-domani-a-roma/readme.md

 Open the terminal in the root of the project and type `npm install`.
 Once finished, type `bower install` for the bower dependencies.

-Once done, type `grunt rebuild`, wait for it to end and then type `grunt`, a browser window will open with your website running and will watch for changes and live reload accordingly.
+Once done, type `grunt` wait for it to end, a browser window will open with your website running and will watch for changes and live reload accordingly.

 ## Instructions